Phillippa Yaa de Villiers: Performance

 In her capacity as 2014 Commonwealth Poet, she performed at Homerton College, Cambridge University, on 8 March 2014, together with fellow South African poet Isobel Dixon, as part of the Pedagogy, Language, Arts & Culture in Education (PLACE) Group Seminars series, co-hosted with the Centre for Commonwealth Education and funded by the Commonwealth Education Trust.

-On 8 December 2014, de Villiers gave a performance in Leiden, Netherlands, at the ASC (African Studies Centre) Annual Public Event."Pictures of the ASC Annual Public Event 2014", ASC Leiden website.
+On 8 December 2014, de Villiers gave a performance in Leiden, Netherlands, at the ASC (African Studies Centre) Annual Public Event.

-In April 2015, she read her work in Accra, Ghana, as a guest of the Writers Project of Ghana and the local Goethe Institute."Nana Malone and Phillippa Yaa de Villiers Will Read in Accra this Week", Kinna Reads, 26 April 2015.
+In April 2015, she read her work in Accra, Ghana, as a guest of the Writers Project of Ghana and the local Goethe Institute.

 In 2017, she was invited to Namibia, where she read poetry and delivered a creative writing workshop at the Goethe Institut.
 At the Johannesburg Goethe Institut, she facilitated discussions and participated in panels with Tania Haberland and Xabiso Vili.

-Other activities
+Other literary work

 In September 2016, she joined the editorial board of the African Poetry Book Fund (APBF), an organization that promotes and advances the development and publication of the poetic arts of Africa, alongside Kwame Dawes, Chris Abani, Gabeba Baderoon, Bernardine Evaristo, Aracelis Girmay, John Keene and Matthew Shenoda.

-In 2017 she was commissioned to guest edit a special edition of esteemed poetry journal, The Atlanta Review, focused on South African woman poets.
+In 2017, de Viliers was commissioned to guest-edit a special edition of The Atlanta Review, focused on South African woman poets, with contributors including Myesha Jenkins, Jolyn Phillips, Makhosazana Xaba, Ronelda Kamfer, Vangile Gantsho, Francine Simon, Karin Schimke, Lebogang Mashile and Arja Salafranca, among others.

+In January 2023, the University of Nebraska Press published the volume Keorapetse Kgositsile: Collected Poems, 1969–2018, edited and with an introduction by de Villiers and Uhuru Portia Phalafal.

 Awards and honours

-Among her many awards are the National Arts Festival/de Buren Writing Beyond the Fringe Prize 2009,"Phillippa Yaa de Villiers Wins the NAF 'Writing Beyond the Fringe' Competition", Books Live, 11 March 2009. and in 2011 a South African Literary Award for her poetry collection The Everyday Wife.
+Among her many awards are the National Arts Festival/de Buren Writing Beyond the Fringe Prize 2009, and in 2011 a South African Literary Award for her poetry collection The Everyday Wife.
 She was the recipient of the 2012 Overseas Scholarship for studies in Creative Writing at Lancaster University, from where she graduated with an MA (with distinction) in 2014.

 In 2014, she was chosen as Commonwealth poet, and was commissioned by the Commonwealth Education Trust to write a poem in celebration of Commonwealth Day.
-She performed her poem, entitled "Courage — it takes more", at Westminster Abbey on 10 March as part of the Commonwealth Celebrations, in the presence of Queen Elizabeth II and other members of the royal family, as well as senior politicians, high commissioners and Commonwealth dignitaries."British royalty to sample SA magic", Sunday World, 5 March 2014."South Africa: Poet Performs for British Royalty", SouthAfrica.info, via AllAfrica, 12 March 2014.
+She performed her poem, entitled "Courage — it takes more", at Westminster Abbey on 10 March as part of the Commonwealth Celebrations, in the presence of Queen Elizabeth II and other members of the royal family, as well as senior politicians, high commissioners and Commonwealth dignitaries.

 De Villiers teaches in the Creative Writing department at University of the Witwatersrand in Johannesburg, South Africa.